Thank you for your interest! This journey is either underway or complete, but we do have many other tour options for you to choose from.

 Cost of the Journey

-Cost of the tour, from Quito, Ecuador, is $6390 DBL / $7040 SGL.
+Cost of the tour, from Quito, Ecuador, is per person based on occupancy: $6390 DBL / $7040 SGL.
 Tour price includes: 13 nights’ accommodations, airport transfers, and professional guide services.
 It includes land transportation within Ecuador, park and reserve entrance fees, pre-departure information and services, miscellaneous program expenses, accommodation and meals at all lodges, private transport, and private bilingual bird/naturalist guide.
-Cost of the tour does not include your international flights to Quito or your internal flights in Ecuador (estimated at $120), though we do book the internal flights for you.
+Tour price does NOT include your international flights to Quito or your internal flights in Ecuador (estimated at $120), though we do book the internal flights for you.
 The tour cost does not include items of a personal nature such as beverages from the bar, porterage, laundry, phone calls, or gift items.
 We also recommend a gratuity for maid service, and for our local drivers and guides, which is left to your discretion.

 Travel Details